telstra/MessagingAPI-SDK-python/README.md

 ### Create Subscription

+Create a new subscription.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/createSubscription>.

 The function `tls.messaging.subscription.create` can be used to create a